This page was created in 2014 to deliver technical assistance and news

 Click on the network, builder and faq links to learn more.

-TARPN is comfortable in people's homes using home‑brew installation, instead of high cost/high performance/high security link locations.
+TARPN nodes are comfortable in people's homes using home‑brew installation, instead of high cost/high performance/high security link locations.

 A TARPN network is not sophisticated and is not meant to be competitive with high end systems.

 The point is to be a manageable technology which supports basic ham radio techniques and capabilities.

 Any ham I have ever met could wrap their heads around the technology and components used by TARPN and many would see it as an excellent training tool to learn and teach how networks work or just to mess around with digital hardware on Amateur Radio.

 This system easily co‑resides in a community with APRS, Broadband‑Hamnet, and WinLink.

 APRS and WinLink have goals which are not compatible with this kind of networking, but are also not hindered by the existence of a TARPN network in the same region.

 TARPN networks, like Broadband‑Hamnet, support long distance communications and comfortable, reliable, rag‑chewing including group chats.